Everduin94/flotes-blog/src/pages/posts/flotes-2x-faster.md

 Svelte leverages Vite which makes lazy loading intuitive & practically automatic.

 For example, a component or page's dependencies won't be loaded until that component/page is created.
-So just by only importing what we need, we're effectively lazy loading everything else.
+So, by only importing what we need, we're effectively lazy loading everything else.

 <div class="file-header">
   <div class="circles">